intelligentnode/docs/intellidocs/docs/python/offline-chatbot/gemma.md

 ---

 # Gemma
-You can use any of the latest released Gemma models offline:
+You can use any of the latest Gemma models offline:
 - `gemma2_9b_en`.
 - `gemma2_27b_en`.
 - `gemma2_instruct_9b_en`.